 Explant studies revealed that migrating cells were mainly confined to the red zone (where the blood is and its growth factors) in normal menisci: However, these cells were capable of repopulating defects made in the white zone (the “desert area” where no blood flows.
 Migrating cell numbers increased dramatically in damaged meniscus.
 Relative to non-migrating meniscus cells, migrating cells were more clonogenic, overexpressed progenitor cell markers, and included a larger side population.
 (They were ready to heal) Gene expression profiling showed that the migrating population was more similar to chondrogenic progenitor cells (mobile cartilage growth factors) than other meniscus cells.
 Finally, migrating cells equaled chondrogenic progenitor cells in chondrogenic potential, indicating a capacity for repair of the cartilaginous white zone of the meniscus.
 These findings demonstrate that, much as in articular cartilage, injuries to the meniscus mobilize an intrinsic progenitor cell population with strong reparative potential.”(6)

-The intrinsic progenitor cell population with strong reparative potential are in your knee waiting to be mobilized.
+The intrinsic progenitor cell population with strong repair potential are in your knee waiting to be mobilized.

 So what are we to make of this research?

 There are a lot of stem cells in a knee waiting to repair.
 The problem is they are confused and not getting the correct instructions.
-Bone marrow stem cell therapy can fix the communication problem and begin the repair process anew.
+Stem cell therapy can fix the communication problem and begin the repair process anew.